setrf/basketball/README.md

 # Basketball Game

-A simple basketball game where you can shoot a ball into a hoop.
+A fun and interactive basketball game built with the Phaser game framework.

 ## How to Play

-- Click on the ball to shoot it.
-- If the ball goes through the hoop, you score a point.
+- Drag the ball to set the power and angle of your shot.
+- Release the mouse button to shoot the ball.
+- Score as many points as you can!

 ## Features

-- Simple click-to-shoot gameplay.
+- Realistic "Drag and Shoot" mechanic.
+- Physics-based ball trajectory.
 - Score tracking.
+- Built with the Phaser 3 game framework.